wkmo123/wkmo123/README.md

 <br>

-- A passionate Self-taught Backend developer
+- A passionate Fullstack developer or i try
-- I’m currently learn azure
+- I’m currently working as a sofwtare developer
 - How to reach me juansf_456@hotmail.com